How to Snowboard in Icy Conditions

 Lib Tech’s patented Magne-traction edge technology cuts into ice and hard-packed snow like a serrated steak knife.
 Additionally, the Cold Brew has lengthened camber portions to maximize edge control.
 It also gives you more pop when loading up for jumps.

-Featuring a hybrid rocker profile that still holds up really well on ice, the Swift is proof that not every profile fits the mold it was cast in.
-The Swift is ideal for days when you want to carve groomers or slay POW.
+Featuring a hybrid rocker profile and fiberglass base that still holds up really well on ice, the Swift is proof that not every profile fits the mold it was cast in.
+The Swift is ideal for days when you want to carve groomers or slay pow.

 Control